 Everything that happened in The Hangover felt so real to me.
 So much so that the brilliant Inbetweeners comedy series (the UK original version) came to mind because, it too has that combination of the believable male friendship dynamic and comedy.

 I haven’t watched all the movies of this genre but I’m committing to calling The Hangover one of, if not the most epic ‘bachelor party shenanigans’ movie ever made.
 The Hangover also helped wake me up to the charms of Bradley Cooper.
 By ‘charms’ I mean his acting talents.
 And yes, that suit in the hotel room scene when he and Justin Bartha’s character walk into Stu’s room definitely contributed to my charmed state.
 Looking that good combined with such evident swagger seldom goes unnoticed.
 You see, the typos on my blog aside, attention to detail has never been my problem.

 Watch The Hangover again and again for an entertaining ride from beginning to glorious end.

 I would describe Love The Coopers as less like Elf (2003) and more like ABC TV series, Brothers & Sisters.

 Directed by Jessie Nelson and starring John Goodman, Diane Keaton, Ed Helms, and Steve Martin, Love The Coopers is one of those holiday films that reminds you that every family has its unpleasant tensions and challenging relationships.
-But the good news is, the tense moments are wisely interspersed with humour and cheer.
+But the good news is, in this movie, the tense moments are wisely interspersed with humour and cheer.

-The character Olivia Wilde plays is my favourite, partly because I find Wilde rather likeable in real life, but mostly I relate most to aspects of her character above the others in the movie.
+The character Olivia Wilde plays is my favourite, partly because I find Wilde rather likeable in real life, but mostly I relate most to aspects of her character above all the others in the movie.